 - Consumers authorities approved by central or state government ( for eg. canteens )

 I Hold No Bank Account, What Should I Do?

-Okay, lets assume that you have no bank account then no issue.
-Just take your cash with you and visit any RBI approved financial institution such as State bank of India, Axis bank, PNB etc. You can simply exchange your old notes with the new one.
+Okay, let’s assume that you have no bank account then no issue.
+Just take your cash with you and visit any RBI approved financial institution such as State bank of India, Axis bank, PNB etc. You can simply exchange your old notes for the new one.

 Will I Get Full Refund With New Notes?

-Yes, you will receive equal value of New banknotes with exchange.
-Suppose if you have rs.3500 old rupee note then you will get same amount of new rupee note.
+Yes, you will receive the equal value of New banknotes with the exchange.
+Suppose if you have rs.3500 old rupee note then you will get the same amount of new rupee note.

-I am a NRI and Live Outside India, How to Tackle this Situation?
+I am an NRI and Live Outside India, How to Tackle this Situation?

 So if you are living outside India the ask for your relatives help to exchange your older notes.
 You actually don’t need any bank account for that.
 Anyone can do the job for you but only 4000 INR per day can be exchanged.

-How Much Amount I Can Withdrawal From Bank?
+How many amounts I Can Withdrawal From Bank?

 Can I Make Online Transaction with Cashless Cards?